 If you’ve ever tried a serum that left your face feeling tacky, it’s easy to assume they’re all like that.
 Luckily, that’s not the case.
 A sticky or heavy feeling is often a sign of a less-than-elegant formulation or simply using too much product.
 A high-quality, well-formulated serum should feel lightweight and absorb into your skin within a minute or two, leaving behind a smooth, fresh finish.
 Our own MDPen serums are designed for rapid absorption to deliver active ingredients effectively without any unpleasant residue.
 If you experience stickiness, try using a smaller amount and applying it to slightly damp skin to help it spread and sink in more easily.

-How to Apply Your Hydrating Serum the Right Way
+How to Get the Most Out of Your Hydrating Serum

 You’ve found the perfect hydrating serum, but are you getting the most out of it?
 Believe it or not, how you apply your skincare can make a huge difference in your results.
 A great product deserves a great technique.
 Following a few simple steps ensures every drop works its hardest to give you that plump, dewy glow you’re looking for.
 It’s not just about slathering it on; it’s about creating the ideal environment for your skin to absorb all the goodness.
 Let’s walk through the right way to apply your serum so you can see and feel the difference.